5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 > [!IMPORTANT]
 >
 > When working with the .dsl file, the `_UID` is shown as a *decimal* number.
-Once you export the file to .aml, this number will be converted to *hexadeciam*, so `14` will become `0x0E`, for example.
+Once you export the file to .aml, this number will be converted to *hexadecimal*, so `14` will become `0x0E`, for example.
 So keep in mind that you have to convert the value to hex when changing it in the .aml directly!

 ## Other Methods